nikolalsvk/blog/content/blog/how-did-vim-become-so-popular/index.md

 If you are on Linux or Mac OS, open your terminal and type `ed`.
 You will get a simple line editor, which will greet you with silence.
-If you are amazed by this finding (as I was), you try playing with it for a while.
-To write a file, start typing `a` and pressing enter, then write your text.
+If you are amazed by this finding (as I was), you can try playing with it for a while.
+To write a file, start typing `a` and press enter, then write your text.
 Typing `.` following an enter will exit the append (insert) mode.
 Then, to write a file, you can type `w myfile.txt` and press enter and lastly write `q` and enter to exit.